-Enrollees in the Counseling program may have options in selecting courses, either as COU or PSY credit, (Example: COU 6560 Techniques of Group Counseling or PSY 6560 Techniques of Group Counseling).
+Students in the Counseling program may have options to select some courses for either COU or PSY credit, By completing 18 semester hours in courses with the PSY prefix, the student may become qualified to teach psychology in some colleges and universities.
 Care must be exercised during the registration process in making the appropriate choice of the prefix, COU or PSY, because once the course is recorded on the official transcript, it cannot be subsequently changed.

-COU 6507 Legal, Ethical, and Professional

-Issues in Counseling
+COU 6501 Legal, Ethical, and Professional Issues in Counseling 3 sem. hrs.